scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 </div>
 <div id="JDBC_databases" class="tabcontent" markdown="1">

 Confirm that you have a JDBC database installed.
-For a list of supported JDBC databases, see [Supported databases](#supported-databases).
+For a list of supported JDBC databases, see [Supported Databases](scalardb-supported-databases.md).

 ### Configure ScalarDB
 {:.no_toc}